Pre-candidates for future offices

 Send the amount equal to the total of the anonymous contribution(s) for the reporting period do the address below:

 A corporation may not make direct political contributions, either of money or in-kind support, to candidates or candidate committees.
-However, a corporation may make direct political contributions to committees who make independent expenditures - direct corporate contributions are limited to $1,000.
+However, a corporation may make direct political contributions to committees who only make expenditures independently candidates or political parties.

 A contribution from one of the above organizations to a candidate must be equally distributed among the partners, and the candidate must list each partner individually on their campaign finance report.
-The sum of an individual's partnership contribution and personal contribution may not be more than the $1,000 limit per candidate, per election.
+The sum of an individual’s partnership contribution may not be more than the $2,800.00 limit per candidate, per election.

 A membership organization is a group that grants certain rights and privileges to its members, such as the right to vote or hold an office within that organization, or uses a majority of its membership dues for purposes other than political purposes.
 Some political action committees may be considered "membership organizations" under state law.